NVIDIA/NeMo/docs/source/tts/models.rst

 VITS
 ~~~~~~~~~~~~~~~
 VITS is an end-to-end speech synthesis model, which generates raw waveform audios from grapheme/phoneme input.
 It uses Variational Autoencoder to combine GlowTTS-like spectrogram generator with HiFi-GAN vocoder model.
 Also, it has separate flow-based duration predictor, which samples alignments from noise with conditioning on text.
 Please refer to :cite:`tts-models-kim2021conditional` for details.
+The model is experemental yet, so we do not guarantee clean running.

     .. image:: images/vits_model.png
         :align: center